code-check/github-hook/README.md

 Currently this app depends on SNAPSHOT version of [github-api-scala](https://github.com/code-check/github-api-scala).
 Because now we are developing both concurrency.

-So if you modified github-api-scala, you have to copy jar file.
+So, at first you have to build github-api-scala in your local environment and publish it to local.
 ```
 git clone git@github.com:code-check/github-api-scala.git
 cd github-api-scala
-sbt package
+sbt publishLocal
-cp target/scala-2.11/github-api_2.11-x.x.x-SNAPSHOT.jar [GITHUBHOOK_HOME]/lib/

 ```

+If you changed the code of github-api-scala, you have to do sbt publishLocal again and restart Playframework.

 ## Receiving GitHub events with local environment
 You can use [ngrok](https://ngrok.com/).